-The net non-underlying operating charge in respect of continuing operations was £1.1m (2014: £1.2m).
-This comprised £0.9m (2014: £0.9m) of administration costs relating to the Group's defined benefit pension schemes (see Pension schemes section) and £0.4m (2014: £0.5m) of reorganisation costs relating to the Instrumentation & Tobacco Machinery division, partially offset by a credit of £0.2m arising from the sale of surplus property.
-Additionally in 2014, actions taken in respect of the Group's UK defined benefit pension scheme resulted in a credit of £0.2m.
-Financing expense on pension scheme balances (see Interest and taxation section) is also considered to be a non-underlying item, as is loss from discontinued operations.
+The net non-underlying operating charge was £1.8m (2015: £1.1m from continuing operations).
+This comprised £0.9m (2015: £0.9m) of administration costs relating to the Group's defined benefit pension schemes (see Pension schemes section) and reorganisation costs relating to the Packaging Machinery division of £0.8m (2015: £nil) and Instrumentation & Tobacco Machinery division of £0.1m (2015: £0.2m, net of a credit of £0.2m arising from the sale of surplus property).
+Financing income/expense on pension scheme balances (see Interest and taxation section) is also considered to be a non-underlying item, as is the loss from discontinued operations in 2015.